 You can take as many photos as you’d like with your phone or camera but there are no tripods or commercial photo shoots allowed here.
 For solo travelers, I recommend that you be extra nice so your guide will help you in taking pictures.
 No drones are allowed either, not just over the pink lakes but throughout the whole surrounding nature preserve.
 It’s large and hard to police in all areas but fly at your own risk.

 The pink lakes of Las Coloradas in the Yucatan definitely deserve a place on your bucket list.
+It’s one of several must-see stops in the country, along with Chichen Itza, swimming with whale sharks in Holbox, releasing baby sea turtles in Cozumel and visiting Laguna Bacalar.
 I hope this helps you make the most of your visit and arrive knowing fully what to expect once you get there.

 Till next time, safe travels!